-- 10. (1) The majority of the members of the council constitute a quorum at any meeting of the council. - (2) (a) Subject to subsection (1), a decision of the majority of members of the council 10 present at any meeting constitutes a decision of the council. - (b) In the event of an equality of votes, the member presiding has a casting vote in addition to a deliberative vote. - (3) No decision taken by the council or act performed under authority of the council is invalid by reason only of an interim vacancy on the council or of the fact that a person who is not entitled to sit as a member of the council sat as a member at the time when the decision was taken or the act authorised, if the decision was taken or the act was authorised by the requisite majority of the members of the council who were present at the time and entitled to sit as members.
+(b) In the event of an equality of votes, the member presiding has a casting vote in who is not entitled to sit as a member of the council sat as a member at the time when the decision was taken or the act authorised, if the decision was taken or the act was authorised by the requisite majority of the members of the council who were present at the time and entitled to sit as members.

-Committees 20
+Committees 5

-- 11. (1) The council may establish such number of committees as may be necessary or expedient, each consisting of so many persons appointed by the council as the council may determine but including at least one member of the council, who must be the chairperson of such a committee. - (2) The council must determine the terms of reference of the committees established 25 under this section.
+11. (1) The council may establish such number of committees as may be necessary or expedient, each consisting of so many persons appointed by the council as the council may determine but including at least one member of the council, who must be the chairperson of such a committee.

+(2) The council must determine the terms of reference of the committees established 10 under this section.